CornellPhysicsWiki/cornellphysicswiki.github.io/experiences/research_industry.md

 The Cornell Undergraduate Research Board (CURB) provides help to those looking for research opportunities: [Peer Mentorship Program](https://www.cornellcurb.com/pmp)

+Here is the undergraduate research page provided by A&S: [Undergraduate Research](https://as.cornell.edu/research/undergraduate-research)

 ## Off-Campus Opportunities

 An off-campus opportunity could be useful if you want to try out an area of physics that is not offered at Cornell.
 These opportunities are also usually more competitive and can positively contribute to your research experience.
 Most people participate in reasearch REUs as sophomores and juniors, as they are pretty hard to get accepted to as a freshman.